mikeroyal/Pop_OS-Guide/README.md

 [VMware Workstation Pro](https://www.vmware.com/products/workstation-pro.html) is the industry standard for running multiple operating systems as virtual machines (VMs) on a single Linux or Windows PC.
 IT professionals, developers and businesses who build, test or demo software for any device, platform or cloud rely on Workstation Pro.

-[CrossOver Linux®](https://www.codeweavers.com/crossover) is a Microsoft Windows compatibility layer(based on [WINE(Wine Is Not an Emulator)](https://www.winehq.org)).
-The CrossOver compatibility layer enables thousands of Windows-based applications to run on Linux, macOS, or Chrome OS.

 [WinApps for Linux](https://github.com/Fmstrat/winapps) is a program that runs Windows apps such as Microsoft Office & Adobe in Linux (Ubuntu/Fedora) and GNOME/KDE as if they were a part of the native OS, including Nautilus integration for right clicking on files of specific mime types to open them.

 [DaVinci Resolve video editor](https://www.blackmagicdesign.com/products/davinciresolve/) is complete video editing solution that combines professional 8K editing, color correction, visual effects and audio post production all in one software tool.